Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS.md

 ### What is a fork?

 Later, we will use the term "fork" often.
+A fork is an extension on an original piece of open-source software, allowing for additional functionality and changes.
+The term "upstream" is used to describe the original software which a fork is based upon.
-A fork is an edited version of what it forked with new features and bug fixes, example, PaperMC is a fork of SpigotMC and SpigotMC is a fork of CraftBukkit.
+Software can also be a fork of multiple forks.
+For example, Tuinity is a fork of PaperSpigot which is a fork of Spigot which is a fork of CraftBukkit which is a fork of the original Minecraft Vanilla server software.

 ## Server JAR Options